Class of 2019

 Brianna & Mabel

 Brianna Vail of Woodinville has lung disease that impairs her breathing and limits her mobility, so she uses a wheelchair.
 Her vision and hearing are also affected, and she’s prone to falling.
 Mabel will help her get around safely, open doors, pick up dropped items, fetch an emergency phone and give her unconditional love.
-Brianna is now a student at the University of Washington Bothell Campus, where Mabel is always by her side.
+Brianna is now a graduate student at the University of Oregon where Mabel is always by her side.

 Kori & Scout

 Kori Gibson of Auburn has arthritis and fibromyalgia, which give her pain and balance issues.
 Scout will help her by retrieving dropped items, fetching the phone and helping with laundry.
 Scout also goes with her to appointments and to her part-time job at Home Depot, where he is a star.

 James Abernathy lived in Olympia when he was partnered with Cooper in 2016.
 He was an attorney for a non-profit organization there but moved back to his native Ohio shortly after graduation.
 However he continues his work remotely with the Olympia non-profit and is now married.
 James had been an active athlete until he sustained a spinal cord injury during his sophomore year in high school.
 Since then, he has used a wheelchair to get around and now has Cooper as his wonderful companion and helper.